 It is also possible that we have failed to identify relevant third-party patents or applications.
 For example, certain U.S. patent applications that will not be filed outside the United States remain confidential until patents issue.
 Patent applications in the United States and elsewhere are published approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
-Therefore, patent applications covering our new products or services could have been filed by others use of our new products.
+Therefore, patent applications covering our new products or services could have been filed by others without our knowledge.
+Additionally, pending patent applications can, subject to certain limitations, be later amended in a manner that could cover our services, our new products or the use of our new products.
 Third-party intellectual property right holders may also actively bring infringement claims against us.
 We cannot guarantee that we will be able to successfully settle or otherwise resolve such infringement claims.
-If we are unable to successfully settle future claims on terms acceptable to us, we may be required to engage in or continue costly, unpredictable and time-consuming litigation and may be prevented from or experience substantial delays in pursuing the development of and/or marketing our new products or services that are held to be infringing.
+If we are unable to successfully settle future claims on terms acceptable to us, we may be required to engage in or continue costly, unpredictable and time-consuming litigation and may be prevented from or experience substantial delays in pursuing the development of and/or marketing our new products or services.
+If we fail in any such dispute, in addition to being forced to pay damages, we may be temporarily or permanently prohibited from commercializing our new products or services that are held to be infringing.
 We might, if possible, also be forced to redesign our new products so that we no longer infringe the third-party intellectual property rights.
-Any of these events, even if we were ultimately to prevail, could require us to divert substantial financial and management resources that we would otherwise be able to our business.
+Any of these events, even if we were ultimately to prevail, could require us to divert substantial financial and management resources that we would otherwise be able to devote to our business.